-Sometimes you need a bit o distance from the mountains to fully take in their grandeur.
-This peaceful spot east of town is perfect for that purpose, with unfettered vistas of the Flatirons and the massive peaks beyond - all reflected in a collection of 18 out on the Chautauqua Trail, you'll find that the hike is steeper than it appears, so take your time.
+This family-friendly hike has forest-framed views and boulder-strewn terrain ending in a breathtaking lookout at May's Point.
+It becomes a fantastic kingdom of rock castles and trees for kids to scramble over, climb on and hide you'll find that the hike is steeper than it appears, so take your time.
 The trails wind in and out of pine forests and grassy meadows.
 Stop to smell a fragrant ponderosa pine trunk, have a seat on a sun-warmed boulder and admire the city views below.
 Directions: Use Google Maps for navigation to parking at "Chautauqua Trailhead."
 See reverse for information on the Park-to-Park shuttle, available Memorial Day-Labor Day.
-MODERATE South Mesa Loop as you cross two bridges over the clear, babbling South Boulder Creek.
+MODERATE South Mesa Loop

+Sometimes you need a bit of distance from the mountains to fully take in their grandeur.
+This peaceful spot east of town is perfect for that purpose, with unfettered vistas of the Flatirons and the massive peaks beyond - all reflected in a collection of 18 as you cross two bridges over the clear, babbling South Boulder Creek.
 In the springtime, keep your eyes peeled for domestic irises, planted by homesteaders over 100 years ago.
 Directions: Use Google Maps for navigation to parking at "South Mesa Trailhead."
 Cars not registered in Boulder County must pay a \$5 parking fee at the parking lot.
 Woods Quarry Trail

-Traverse a wide-open landscape south of town that's as rich in coal mining history (explained by excellent interpretive signs) as it is with Flatirons views.
-The land preserves a rare remnant of dry tall-grass prairie where wildflowers the Mesa Trail to a fork, then go right on Woods Quarry.
+It's easy to see why this is Boulder's signature hiking area: Snap a photo in front of the iconic Flatirons and then hike right up to these spectacular, slanting slabs of sandstone (say that five times fast!).
+As you start out on the Chautauqua Trail, the Mesa Trail to a fork, then go right on Woods Quarry.
 After enjoying the scenic viewpoint, head back down on the loop to pass by a mysterious, old stone cabin.
-Directions: Use Google Maps for navigation to parking at "Chautauqua Trailhead."
+Directions: Use Google Maps for navigation to parking at "Chautaugua Trailhead."
 See reverse for information on the Park-to-Park shuttle, available Memorial Day-Labor Day.
-Range View/Ute Trails M5齿米
+Range View/Ute Trails